a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 3. Both hardware based and software based load balancing is common ways to balance traffic load on large scale services

 #### Hardware Load Balancers ####
+1. HLBs are highly performant physical hardware
+	1. Located in front of application servers
+	2. Load is distributed based on
+		1. Number of existing open connections to a server
+		2. Compute utilization
+		3. ...
+2.

 #### Software Load Balancers ####